paf31/codemesh2016/ssff/SSFF.md

 # Tail Recursion

-This works for some monads:
+This works for some monads, like `Maybe`:

 ```text
 > replicateM_ 1000000 (Just 42)
 Just unit
 ```

-but continues to fail for others:
+but still fails for others, like `Eff`:

 ```text
 > replicateM_ 1000000 (log "testing")